dbirks/home-k8s/README.md

 Sealed-secrets for encrypting secrets for version control

-Flux for continuous deployment
+Flux for continuous deployment, using a pull model from inside the cluster

-[nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) for dynamically provisioning PersistentVolumes from a NFS server
+[nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) to set up a StorageClass to dynamically provision PersistentVolumes from a separate NFS server

-MetalLB as LoadBalancer
+MetalLB to fulfil LoadBalancer services

 Tiller (with TLS enabled)

+Flux's HelmOperator to deploy Helm charts

+## Initial setup

-### Install Containerd
+### Install containerd

 Instructions [here](https://kubernetes.io/docs/setup/cri/#containerd).

-In short (copy-pasta):
+In short:
 ```
 modprobe overlay
 modprobe br_netfilter